DestroOriginal/Minecraft-Terraria-s-Take/README.md

-# Minecraft-Terraria-s-Take
+# TerrariaCraft
-Minecraft: Terraria's Take, A Terraria Mod That adds Minecraft Items in terraria.
+TerraCraft, A Mod That adds Minecraft Items in terraria.

 Currently we have:
+A Lot of Potions
- All Swords
+All Tools, Swords and Bows
- All Pickaxes
- All Axes
- All Shovels
+Some Ores,Blocks
+Some Bags

  Planning To Add:
- Potions
+ Poison Potion (as a mage weapon)
+ Instant Damage Potion (as a mage weapon too)
  Possibly Enchantments
  Armor